Evert Lundquist: Education/educator in the arts

-Recognition, exhibitions & awards (partial)
+Recognition, exhibitions and awards (partial)

 His first exhibition was at the Konstnärshuset in Stockholm in 1934, but he became popular only in the 1940s.

 Noted art historian Olle Granath felt, "Evert Lundquist's breakthrough as an artist came with an exhibition at Konstnärshuset (Swedish Artists' Association) in 1941, when he was thirty-seven years old."

 An equally impressive and well-reviewed retrospective was presented by Konstnärshuset only three years later in 1944 at the Royal Academy of Art.
 Many consider this his major breakthrough with the Swedish public.
 The retrospective garnered excellent reviews and widespread coverage of the event.
 This attention ensured a further popular breakthrough for Lundquist.

 In 1956 Lundquist suggested and created a monumental mosaic piece titled Trädet.
 The mosaic extends throughout three floors of the then newly built town hall in Skellefteå.

 According to friend and fellow artist Cliff Holden, Lundquist enjoyed holding a retrospective every ten years or so at the Stockholm Academy of Art.
 The retrospective in 1957 generated a level of admiration that had "not been seen even in Sweden for a long time."

 In the late 1950s and early 1960s he participated in exhibitions in Paris, London and Milan.

 Lundquist was chosen to represent Sweden at the IV Bienal do Museu de Arte Moderna in São Paulo, Brazil in 1957.
 Artworks that were selected for inclusion, including works by Lundquist, were destroyed by fire aboard the transport ship carrying them.
 The catalog for the Bienal, with a forward to Lundquist's works written by Dr. Hugo Zuhr, list five works by Lundquist; A Arvore (1949), O Passaro (1956), Criança Comendo (1957), Nos Campos (1957) and Corpo De Boi (1957).
 While Cliff Holden states that all of Lundquist's works for the Bienal were lost in this fire, some contemporary literature states the loss of only three paintings.